HalfTough/DonMoni/README.md

 `donate add <project> <payment> [date]`
 Adds payment to the project at date.
 If no date is specified current date is used.
 If project of given name doesn't exist, it will be automatically created.

-## Showing payments
+## Showing donations
 `donate [show] [filters]`
-Shows payments devided by month and project
+Shows donations devided by month and project

 ## Detailed info about project
 `donate project <project>`